aniazio/shop-api/README.md

 # Shop API

-## Final project for "Web Development with Java and Spring" course

 ### Starting the app

 Before starting the app you need to start docker containers with `docker-compose up -d` command run in the terminal.